joereddington/todo.txt/workspace.md

 ## 13/05/19 09:23 (B) 1.
 Exercise @singleton +Exercise @nova  Time:60
 Okay, exercuse is next, but I am still recovering.
 I think A nice walk to the shop is what I need.

+## 13/05/19 09:55
+Done exercise.
-(B) Write reviews for proposals Time:30
+## 13/05/19 09:56 (B) Write reviews for proposals Time:30
+Okay, I think  I did one of these, let's have a look.
+- 13/05/19 smallest next step:  Checking out the folder.
+Working out if you need to review two or one of them.
+I did 45, I started 19.

 (C) 1.
 Process Email @singleton +Overhead @phone  Time:90 (C) 2.
 Switch to live account and start streaming +EQT @singleton Time:60 (C) 2.
 Switch to live account and start streaming +EQT @singleton Time:99